By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 end

-Expected: Ends the current report session, where the display area exits fullscreen and be back inside the folder.End Report Session
+Expected: Ends the current report session, where the display area exits fullscreen and be back inside the folder.End Report Sessionis shown on the status message and status bar shows that tester is back inside the folder.

 -